mezger/customizable-servo-arm/README.md

 ### SG90 (21 teeth)

+This is for Micro Servos like the NoName SG90 9g Micro Servo.

+### SG90TP (21 teeth)

-This is for Micro Servos like the Tower Pro SG90 9g Micro Servo or MG90S Micro Servo.
+This is for Micro Servos like the Tower Pro SG90 9g Micro Servo or MG90S Micro Servo (with metal gear).

 ## Further info